UA-Smart-Signage-Platform/Documentation-Website/docs/sprints.md

 # **Sprints**
 To organize what needed doing and alike, sprints were created, along with weekly (friday) meetings with the tutors and a weekly (tuesday) meeting with the group to decide together what needed doing and what each one of us would end up doing.
 Every monday a sprint report would be created and delivered to the tutors to keep them up to date.

 Structure:

 - Summary : TODO list;
 - Detailed version : what was done but in detail (might not include everything);
 - Sprint result : report if something was missed.

-This was supervised/organized by Pedro for most of the project (out of his own free will), however, there were 2 weeks where Pedro put himself on standby so that the team could learn some organizing skills without his help, aiming and providing a way for them to feel the responsability of said position.
+This was supervised/organized mostly by the team manager, however, there were 2 weeks where the team manager put himself on standby so that the team could learn some organizing skills without his help, aiming and providing a way for them to feel the responsability of said position.

 ## 01/03/2024 - 08/03/2024